Toluvila Ruins at Anuradhapura (අනුරාධපුර තොලුවිල පුරාවිද්යා නටබුන්)

 Sedent Samadhi Statue of Toluvila appearing on Bell’s 1894 annual report

-Many archaeologists believe that Pabbata Vihara were built merging with a natural rock formation.
-Pabbata Vihara are built by arranging several rectangular building areas (courtyards) at different levels surrounded by water.
-In the upper courtyard itself are the four sacred buildings arranged in specific order.
+Many archaeologists believe that Pabbata Vihara was built by merging with a natural rock formation.
+Pabbata Vihara is built by arranging several rectangular building areas (courtyards) at different levels surrounded by water.
+In the upper courtyard itself are the four sacred buildings arranged in a specific order.
 In the ancient architecture book ‘Manju Sri Bhashitha Vastuvidyawa” (මඤ්ජු ශ්රී භාෂිත වාස්තුවිද්යාව) written in Sanskrit, these buildings and standards are well explained.

-The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle which contains the four major shrines, a stupa, a bodhighara, a patimaghara and a prasada which has been identified as the uposathaghara.
-VijayaramayaPankuliya AsokaramayaPacina Tissa Pabbatha ViharayaPuliyankulama Pabbata Viharaya (Pubbaramaya)Toluvila and Vessagiriya are the temples of this tradition in Anuradhapura.
-Kaludiya Pokuna (Dhakkinagiri Viharaya) in DambullaLahugala Magul Maha Viharaya, Menikdena, Pulukunava in the Gal Oya valley, a group of shrines at the foot of the rock at Sigiriya and Moragoda in Padaviya are the other provincial sites where Pabbata Vihara have been identified.
+The basic feature of these monasteries is a large rectangular precinct or sacred quadrangle which contains the four major shrines, a stupa, a bodhighara, a patimaghara, and a prasada, which has been identified as the uposathaghara.
+VijayaramayaPankuliya AsokaramayaPacina Tissa Pabbatha ViharayaPuliyankulama Pabbata Viharaya (Pubbaramaya)Toluvila, and Vessagiriya are the temples of this tradition in Anuradhapura.
+Kaludiya Pokuna (Dhakkinagiri Viharaya) in DambullaLahugala Magul Maha Viharaya, Menikdena, Pulukunava in the Gal Oya valley, and a group of shrines at the foot of the rock at Sigiriya and Moragoda in Padaviya are the other provincial sites where Pabbata Vihara have been identified.
 (Bandaranayake, 1974).

-Toluvila consists of ruins of a once magnificent image house.
-Three granite caved images were discovered in this image house, one seated and 2 standing.
-The seated statue in the Samadhi posture measures 5 feet 9 inches in height and is considered the most elegant Samadhi Statue in Sri Lanka which is now moved to the National Museum in Colombo.
-A smaller bronze replica of the granite statue found underneath the seat is also kept in the National Museum.
+The site consists mainly of the ruins of a once magnificent image house.
+Within this structure, archaeologists discovered three granite-carved images—one seated and two standing.
+The seated figure, depicted in the Samadhi posture, stands at 5 feet 9 inches in height and is regarded as the most elegant Samadhi statue in Sri Lanka.
+This masterpiece is now preserved in the National Museum in Colombo.
+Beneath its seat, a smaller bronze replica of the statue was also unearthed and is likewise housed in the museum.

-The image house of the Toluvila is an Architecturally interesting building.
-Within the outer walls of the monastery is the shrine complex.
-Standing at the each end of the monastery is the sacred quadrangle to the north and the shrine complex to the north.
-Some scholars believe this to be a Bodhigara and not an image house.
+The image house at Toluvila is an architecturally intriguing structure.
+Within the outer walls of the monastery lies the main shrine complex.
+At each end of the site are significant religious features, with the sacred quadrangle positioned to the north.
+Some scholars suggest that this northern structure may have been a Bodhigara rather than an image house.

 References